 With Canada’s Anti-Spam Legislation and its relevant rules and regulations (“CASL”) coming into effect on July 1, 2014, the Employer Services division of Fast2eat is committed to providing transparency to outside parties with respect to our compliance with CASL.

-This Fast2eat Canada Anti-Spam Commitment is a formal statement of rights and obligations which is made available to outside parties, such as you.
-It is intended to inform you about: (a) the type of responsible and transparent practices adopted by Fast2eat when electronically communicating with outside parties, (b) who you may contact at Fast2eat for any concern pertaining to our electronic communications, and (c) where and how you may unsubscribe from receiving commercial electronic messages from Fast2eat.
+This Fast2eat Canada Anti-Spam Commitment is a formal statement of rights and obligations made available to outside parties, such as you.
+It is intended to inform you about: (a) the responsible and transparent practices adopted by Fast2eat when electronically communicating with outside parties, (b) who you may contact at Fast2eat for any concern pertaining to our electronic communications, and (c) where and how you may unsubscribe from receiving commercial electronic messages from Fast2eat.

 This document also includes a series of answers to questions about spam and Fast2eat’s practices.